miguelcobain/ember-leaflet/README.md

 ## Installation

-Ember Leaflet works in Ember 1.13.9+ or 2.0+ with no deprecations.
+Ember Leaflet works in Ember 1.13.9+ with no deprecations.

 To install it run:
 ```